Free South Dakota State Records (Divorce, Arrest, Criminal)

 Springfield, SD 57062

-South Dakota Vital Records – Overview
+South Dakota Vital Records (An Overview)

 The Division of Vital Records at the SEC’s Office of Public Health Statistics houses vital records for the public.
 South Dakota law requires that only certain persons can obtain copies of vital records certificates.